KITS SHIP FREE!!

 This product is as minimalistic and simple as it looks.
 It comes equipped with a single green LED, boot select button, power supply converter to make sure you don't fry your board at the wrong voltage for too long of time!

 You also have two 20-pin loose 0.1" headers that are perfect if you want to use this on a breadboard or even potentially add components onto its slim profile in order to get more out of it than just having one idle mode light up when turned on (not counting the other great features)!
-We also offer the Pico without the headers here.
+We also offer the Pico with the headers here.

 In contrast to other processors that have specific hardware built-in for serial data and SDIO peripherals, the RP2040 uses PIO state machines as a unique way of creating custom logic blocks.
 For example, NeoPixels often need timing-specific protocols for bitbanging on software; in this processor we run them off of their own object which does perfect accuracy without taking up any CPU time.

 Inside the RP2040 is a 'permanent ROM' USB UF2 bootloader.
 This means that when you want to program new firmware, instead of plugging it into your computer like any other USB drive, hold down the BOOT SEL button while plugging in and turn on power from either an external power supply or battery pack (or pulling down RUN/Reset pin to ground).

 You can then drag-and-drop firmware files onto this device for programming!
 However, unlike most devices which take double clicks during reset time before entering into their own respective operating systems; there's no need.

 The Pico measures at 0.825" x 2" perfect for attaching to a breadboard or perfboard, and has headers that can be soldered in place so you don't need any tools directly onto a PCB with the castellated pads!
 There are 40 pads in total with 20 pads on each side.
 It has groups of general purpose input-and-output (GPIO) pins incorporated with plenty of ground pins.